stephanedemotte/craft-locate/README.md

 Harness the power of the [Google Autocomplete API](https://developers.google.com/maps/documentation/javascript/places-autocomplete) inside Craft.
 Adds an autocomplete search box to Craft entries which allows place and address queries to be made to the API.
 Populates a hidden **Location** field with `lat`, `lng`, `location`, and `placeid` which you can grab in your templates to do with as you wish.

+# A note about the original author
+The original plug-in was developed by Isaac Gray, but it hasn't been updated since 2019 at the point where I decided to fork the repository to ensure compatibility with future versions of Craft.

 ## Requirements